keslavi/react-seed-es6/server/net-server/Readme..txt

-todo: build the .net version or add it back in on the work side
+task: build the .net version or add it back in on the work side